ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 allow, disallow, and no preference.
 Applications can use the answer to guide their behavior.

-One approach for dealing with a "no preference" answer is to assign a default.
+One approach for dealing with an "unknown" or "no preference" answer is to assign a default.
 This document takes no position on what default might be chosen as that will depend on policy constraints